guanfengliu/closechain/README.md.txt

 # closechain
-This repo. contains codes, videos, examples, and papers that present new theories and algorithms for studying the narrow passage problems in the motion planning of open or closed chains.
+This repo. contains codes, videos, examples, and papers that present new theories and algorithms for studying the narrow passage problems in the motion planning of open and closed chains.

 # folder structure
 Codes are mainly written in matlab, and in a modular way.
 The folder: